The Devil's Daughter (1915 film): Plot

-The story, set in contemporary Italy, portrays the destruction of a young couple's marriage caused by Gioconda Dianti (Theda Bara), a beautiful but highly vindictive young woman.
+The story, set in contemporary Italy, portrays the destruction of a young couple's marriage caused by Gioconda Dianti, a beautiful but highly vindictive young woman.
 After being deserted by her former lover Luigi, she longs for revenge and vows, "As this man has done to me, so shall I do to all men.
 From now on my heart is ice, my passion consuming fire.
 Let men beware."
 She then acts on that pledge and dedicates herself to seducing and ruining the lives of men she meets.
-Soon she focuses her spiteful intentions on Lucio Sattella (Paul Doucet), a talented sculptor she encounters on a beach.
+Soon she focuses her spiteful intentions on Lucio Sattella, a talented sculptor she encounters on a beach.
 Gioconda quickly manages to charm her way into his life by visiting Lucio's studio and agreeing to model for his masterpiece, a statue of a sphinx.
-Her flirtatious manner and enticing looks quickly captivate the artist, who is already married but falls hopelessly in love with her, so much so that he abandons his wife Silvia (Doris Heywood) and their three-year-old daughter Beata (Jane Lee).
+Her flirtatious manner and enticing looks quickly captivate the artist, who is already married but falls hopelessly in love with her, so much so that he abandons his wife Silvia and their three-year-old daughter Beata.

 Later, torn by the emotional stresses of his lust for Gioconda, his love of art, and guilt for leaving his family, a despondent Lucio attempts suicide.
 He shoots himself but survives.
 Silvia then nurses her severely wounded husband back to health; nevertheless, he returns to Gioconda.
 Enraged with jealousy and now desperate, Silvia confronts the sinister interloper in Lucio's studio, where the "vamp" continues to ridicule Silvia's efforts to win back her husband.
 A struggle between the two women ensues as Gioconda attempts to destroy Lucio's sculpture.
 The sphinx statue is knocked over, falls on Silvia, and crushes and maims her hands.
 Finally, the crippled wife discards any lingering devotion she has to Lucio and leaves him.
 Tormented by remorse and his rising hatred for the ruthless siren who has ruined his life, the once hopeful artist descends into madness, becoming a "raving maniac".
 As for Gioconda's fate, she too "suffers a fearful end".